Dost (2004 film)

-Dost is a 2004 Indian Telugu language film produced by N. Radhakrishna Reddy under banner N.R.K.
-Cinemas, directed by Muppalaneni Siva.
-Siva Balaji, Neha and newcomers Karthik and Preethi Mehra starred with K. Viswanath in a supporting role.
+Dost is a 2004 Indian Telugu language film directed by Muppalaneni Siva.
+Siva Balaji, newcomer Karthik, Neha Bamb and newcomer Preethi Mehra starred with K. Viswanath in a supporting role.
 The music was composed by Koti.
 The film was a remake of 2002 Malayalam film Nammal.

 Plot

 Snehalatha (Suhasini) takes charge as the principal of a college where Shyam (Karthik) and Sivan (Siva Balaji) are the heroes.
 Shyam and Sivan are fun-filled, naughty characters.
 Meghamala (Neha Bamb) is teased and ragged by the duo, who happens to be the daughter of a friend of the principal.
 Megha complains and Snehalatha takes action against Shyam and Shivan.
 She discovers to her surprise that Shyam and Shivan are orphans, hardworking and their guardian is a teacher (K. Viswanath).
 But the real twist happens when Snehalatha finds out that one of them is her son.